Why is “pick one goal setting framework” the wrong question?

 Goal setting frameworks each solve one part of the goal-setting problem and leave the rest to chance.
 SMART writes a measurable sentence.
-OKR adds quarterly cadence.
+OKR adds a quarterly cadence.
 WOOP adds obstacle planning.
 BHAG supplies a long horizon.
-The reliable approach is to borrow the strongest element from each and assemble your own system.
+So stop auditioning frameworks for the lead role.
+Borrow the strongest part of each and assemble your own system.

-This article is for someone who has already tried two or three goal setting frameworks, run each one cleanly for a few months, and watched each one leak in a different place.
-The honest answer to “which one should I commit to” is none of them by itself.
-Every goal framework in wide circulation is partial, and none was designed to be exclusive.
+If you have already tried two or three frameworks and watched each one leak in a different place, the honest answer to “which one should I commit to” is none of them by itself.
+Every framework in wide circulation is partial.
+Assembling them is the framework.

 Key takeaways

-• Each framework run alone leaks at the specific axis it leaves uncovered, and the failure mode is the framework, not the user.
+- Each framework run alone leaks at the specific axis it leaves uncovered, and that failure mode belongs to the framework, not to you.

-• The first assembly takes about a Saturday afternoon and produces a single page you run for a quarter and then renew once a year.
+- The first assembly takes about a Saturday afternoon and produces a single page you run for a quarter, then renew once a year.

 What are goal setting frameworks actually good at, one by one?

 Each framework solves one part of the goal-setting problem and is silent on the others.
 Before any synthesis, a clean accounting.
-Each of the six below has a thing it is genuinely good at and a thing it leaves to chance.
+Each of the six below has one thing it is genuinely good at and one thing it leaves to chance.
 Knowing both is the prerequisite for borrowing well.

 SMART (Doran 1981): how to write a single goal sentence

 What SMART is good at: turning “I want to write a book” into “ship a 60,000-word manuscript draft to my editor by September 30 of this year.”
-That is a real win, and most people who skip it write goals they cannot evaluate.
+That is a real win.
+Most people who skip it write goals they cannot evaluate.

-What SMART leaves to chance: horizon (the framework says nothing about whether the goal should be annual, quarterly, or decade-long), cadence (no review rhythm built in), architecture (no parent goal, no child action), obstacle planning (the framework assumes you will achieve the goal if you write it correctly), and recovery (no clause for falling off).
-Five of the six axes are not covered.
+What SMART leaves to chance: horizon (it says nothing about whether the goal should be annual, quarterly, or decade-long), cadence (no review rhythm built in), architecture (no parent goal, no child action), obstacle planning (it assumes you will hit the goal if you only write it correctly), and recovery (no clause for falling off).
+Five of the six axes go uncovered.

 OKR (Grove 1983; Doerr 2018): quarterly cadence plus an objective-plus-key-result structure